Cloud Data Ingestion integrations

 GRANT SELECT ON TABLE USERS_ATTRIBUTES_SYNC TO braze_user;

-These are the minimum required permissions for this user; if creating multiple CDI integrations, you may want to grant permissions to a schema or manage permissions using a group.
+These are the minimum required permissions for this user.
+If creating multiple CDI integrations, you may want to grant permissions to a schema or manage permissions using a group.

-You may also need to change your security groups to allow Braze to access your data in Redshift.
-Make sure to explicitly allow inbound traffic on the IPs below and on the port used to query your Redshift cluster (default is 5439).
-You should explicitly allow TCP connectivity on this port even if the inbound rules are set to “allow all”.
+- Make sure to explicitly allow inbound traffic on the IPs in the table and on the port used to query your Redshift cluster (default is 5439).
+You should explicitly allow Redshift TCP connectivity on this port even if the inbound rules are set to “allow all”.

-For Instances US-01 , US-02 , US-03 , US-04 , US-05 , US-06 |
+For Instances US-01 , US-02 , US-03 , US-04 , US-05 , US-06 , US-07 |

 For Instances EU-01 and EU-02 |